gamedesign

 In this Quest, you will explore the concept of abstraction and learn how to focus only on the important details when solving a problem.

 Abstraction is one of the most challenging stages of computational thinking.
-It allows programmers to simplify complex problems by hiding unnecessary details and emphasizing only the relevant information, making their programs more efficient.
+It enables programmers to simplify complex problems by hiding unnecessary details and focusing on only the relevant information, thereby making their programs more efficient.

 Play the video below.
 Think about how the ideas of abstraction relate to your ideas of learning.
 Be prepared to discuss with your classmates.

-When solving a complex problem, it's important to find the simplest way to do it while keeping the important details.
-For example, when researching online, you choose the best keywords to find the right information.
+When solving a complex problem, it's essential to find the simplest approach while retaining the key details.
+For example, when researching online, you select the best keywords to find the most relevant information.
 When giving a presentation, you focus on the main points.
 Too many extra details can be distracting.

 Learning Objectives: